Master of Science in Education (MSED)

 Applicants are required to successfully complete the graduate course, Educational Research, during the first available semester in which it is scheduled.

 Most Master's degrees require the successful completion of a Graduate Internship* and/or Practica*, (see the degrees listed below with astericks).
-Prior to graduation, a written and/or oral comprehensive exam is required.
+Prior to graduation, a written and/or oral comprehensive exam is required by some programs.

 The SOE offers graduate coursework that leads to a Master's of Science in Education with specialization in one of the following: